Julie Covington: Career

 Covington started singing songs written by Pete Atkin and Clive James after joining the Footlights while still at teachers' training college in Cambridge.
-She toured North America with the Oxford and Cambridge Shakespeare Company and appeared on stage in numerous Footlights related programs.
+She toured North America with the Oxford and Cambridge Shakespeare Company and appeared on stage in numerous Footlights related programmes.
 She also collaborated with Atkin and James on two private-press recordings.
 In 1967, she was invited to sing on David Frost's television show.
 The strength of her recordings secured Atkin, James and Covington, along with frequent collaborator Russell Davies, two television programmes for London Weekend Television: The Party's Moving On and What Are You Doing After the Show?.
 As record producer Don Paul was developing Pete Atkin's first solo album, he pitched Covington to Columbia Records, which agreed to fund a series of well-received singles, followed by Covington's first professionally-released album, The Beautiful Changes in 1971.

 In 1971, she was cast in the original London production of Godspell at The Roundhouse, alongside David Essex, Jeremy Irons and Marti Webb.
 A recording of the production, featuring Covington's lead vocal on the track "Day by Day", was released in 1972.
 This was followed by a role in the hit Australian comedy film, The Adventures of Barry McKenzie.
 She was then cast as Janet Weiss in the original production of The Rocky Horror Show in 1973.
 Between 1974 and 1984 Covington appeared regularly in the companies of the National Theatre and the Royal Court Theatre, creating such roles as Alice in Plenty, Vivienne Eliot in Tom & Viv (for which she received an Olivier Award nomination) and Edward in the original production of Caryl Churchill's Cloud Nine.

 During the early 1970s she appeared in and sang in the children's television programme Play Away.
 She starred in the BBC's 1975 Christmas production Great Big Groovy Horse, a rock opera based on the story of the Trojan Horse, shown on BBC2.
 (It was repeated on BBC1 in 1977.)
 1976 and 1977 saw her appearing in both series of the primetime British television musical drama Rock Follies.
 For this she was nominated for the British Academy Television Award for Best Actress.
 In 1976, the composer Andrew Lloyd Webber saw her perform in cabaret, and recognising her from Rock Follies, suggested to lyricist Tim Rice that she might be the actress to play the title role in their original studio recording of their musical Evita.
 The singer Elkie Brooks had previously turned down an offer.